Feeling lost in life? Learn what’s going on

 The mind is sneaky in trying to make you believe that everything in the future will all be rainbows and sunshine.
 It pulls you through childhood and keeps you motivated to follow the script.

 You didn’t have a choice when you were studying.
 You just had to do it.
-Later in life, you have choice.
+Later in life, you have a choice.
 You evaluate alternate paths.

 This is why people usually feel stuck and lost in life when they’re in their 20s or early 30s.
 It’s a time when they have to make important life decisions.